-The standard clause referenced above, will be cascaded through the entire supply chain and prime contractors will be responsible for ensuring relevant management information is gathered from all sub-contractors.
-This information should be reviewed during the organisation’s scheduled performance review with the prime contractor.
+The standard clause referenced above, should be cascaded through the entire supply chain and prime contractors should be responsible for ensuring relevant management information is gathered from all sub-contractors.
+This information should be reviewed during the organisation’s scheduled performance review with the prime contractor, where relevant and proportionate.

-KPIs/management information should be used to measure suppliers payment performance to sub-contractors evidenced by, for example, summarised accounts payable reports reviewed monthly or quarterly.
+Where payment performance of the prime contractor forms part of the CSM activity, KPIs/management information can be used to measure suppliers' payment performance to sub-contractors evidenced by, for example, summarised accounts payable reports.

-The UK Government payment practice portal is a convenient and free service for suppliers to report their bi-annual payment performance detail, which can be used as evidence during bids and towards management information requirements during the Contract & Supplier Management process.
+The UK Government payment practice portal is a convenient and free service for suppliers to report their bi-annual payment performance detail, which can be used as evidence during bids and towards management information requirements during the CSM process.
 More information on the portal and other examples of payment performance evidence can be found at the bottom of this page.

-A Prompt Payment Certificate could be used to declare prompt payment is being driven and measured down the full supply chain relating to a contract.
+A Prompt Payment Certificate can be used to declare prompt payment is being driven and measured down the supply chain relating to a contract.